 An area not less than nine feet wide by 18 feet in length, either within a structure or in the open, for the parking of motor vehicles, exclusive of driveways, access drives, fire lanes and public rights-of-way, except that nothing shall prohibit private driveways for dwelling units from being considered off-street parking areas, provided that no portion of such driveway within the right-of-way line of the street intersected by such driveway shall be considered off-street parking space.
 The area is intended to be sufficient to accommodate the exterior extremities of the vehicle, whether in addition thereto wheel blocks are installed within this area to prevent the bumper from overhanging one end of the parking space.
 The width and length of each space shall be measured perpendicular to each other regardless of the angle of the parking space to the access aisle or driveway.

+PARKLET

+A small seating area or green space created as a public amenity on or alongside a sidewalk, especially in a former roadside parking space.

 PERFORMANCE GUARANTEE

 Any security, in accordance with the requirements of this chapter, including but not limited to surety bonds, letters of credit under the circumstances specified in Section 16 of P.L.
 1991, c.
 256 (N.J.S.A.
 40:55D-53.5), and cash.